CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/11-Finance-Demo.md

     ![](./Images/m4p2t2p10.png)

-### Copilot in Word
+## Task 3: Copilot in Word

-Use Copilot in Word to summarize financial insights into an email for our team.
+In this task, you’ll use Copilot in Word to summarize your financial analysis into a professional email.
+You’ll refine tone, clarity, and structure with Copilot’s suggestions to create a polished summary ready to share with your team.

 1. Open a new **Word** homepage and select **+ Create blank document**.